The time-dependent Hartree-Fock-Bogoliubov equations for Bosons: Existence and Uniqueness of Solutions to the HFB Equations

 From Lemma~\ref{lem:f_C1}, below, we obtain that $f$ is continuously Fr\'echet differentiable in $\XL$ and therefore is locally Lipschitz, and from Lemma~\ref{lem:G(t)}, we obtain that $G(t)=\exp(itA)$ defines a strongly continuous uniformly bounded semigroup on~$\XL$.

 Consequently, we can rewrite the HFB equations \eqref{eq:BHF-phi} - \eqref{eq:BHF-sigma} as a fixed point problem

 and use the Banach contraction theorem to show that \eqref{eq:BHF-phi} - \eqref{eq:BHF-sigma} have the unique local mild solution to in $\XL$ for the given initial data.
-(For the details for this standard argument, see \cite{McOw}, Section 9.2e, Theorem 3.) \end{proof}
+(For the details for this standard argument, see \cite[Sect.~9.2e, Thm~3]{McOwen2003}.) \end{proof}